CloudBytes-Academy/CloudBytes.dev/content/articles/0022-upgrade-python-on-linux.md

 **Last Updated:** 2020-11-13

-Linux systems come with Python install by default, however, they are usually not the latest.
-Python also typically is not updated by a typical `apt upgrade` command as well.
+Linux systems come with Python install by default, but, they are usually not the latest.
+Python also cannot be updated by a typical `apt upgrade` command as well.

 To check the version of Python installed on your system run
 ```bash
 python3 --version
 ```
-> Typically `python` keyword is used for Python 2.x versions which have been deprecated
+> `python` keyword is used for Python 2.x versions which has been deprecated

 ## Updating Python to the latest version
-Typically Ubuntu's default repositories do not contain the latest version of Python, but an open source repository named `deadsnakes` does.
-Let's use that by running
+Ubuntu's default repositories do not contain the latest version of Python, but an open source repository named `deadsnakes` does.

 ### Step 1: Check if Python3.10 is available for install
 ```bash